lykevin2341/My-Website/lab-report-3-week-6.md

 For this step, we are copying entire directories instead of singular files at a time using the command "scp -r"
 ```

 >This step had a really long list of things getting copied over, but I split it into three screen shots to show the most important parts of it copying.
+(The time on image 3 is different because I had originally accidentally scp'ed from the wrong directory and had to fix it after taking all the screenshots.)

 ![image](Lab3Images/scp%20all%20file%201.png)
 ![image](Lab3Images/scp%20all%20file%202.png)